Expert Advice On Improving Your Home

 • Change the position of your blinds seasonally.
 Leaving your blinds open during the colder months helps warm your home with passive solar heating.
 Closing the blinds in warmer seasons helps prevent the same heat from getting inside.
 Doing both helps reduce the strain on your HVAC.

 • Keep your system clean.
-Keeping your indoor evaporator coil, grills, condenser fan blades, and ductwork clean helps your HVAC system function effectively and lowers the risk of mold.
-The National Air Duct Cleaners Association recommends cleaning your home's HVAC system when you notice it starting to get dirty.
+Keeping your indoor evaporator coil, grills, condenser fan blades, and ductwork clean helps your HVAC system function effectively and lowers your risk of mold.
+The National Air Duct Cleaners Association suggests cleaning your home's HVAC when you notice things starting to get dirty.

 ServiceCost